 For example, pre and post-sales training videos are not a very B2C practice.
 But your company may need to regularly educate distributors on how to appeal to end-users with your product.

 A B2C-centric agency might have no idea how that dealer/distributor/channel partner relationship works.

 Could they still be a good agency for you?
 Maybe.
 But you’d better be prepared to spend some time helping them with that learning curve.

 3. FIND AN AGENCY WITH A SPINE

 Here’s the deal.
-Just because an agency does whatever you ask them to…doesn’t mean they’re a good fit.
+Just because a digital marketing agency does whatever you ask them to…doesn’t mean they’re a good fit.
 And just because they can use any tactic for you…doesn’t mean they should.

 If they tell you, “We can do anything you want,” then they’re not doing their job.